 About Andrew Austin

-Andrew handles commercial disputes, consumer law issues, and product liability litigation within the tech, life sciences, consumer goods and retail sectors.
-He also helps clients manage regulatory risks and engage with (and sometimes challenge) regulators.
+Andrew leads our London dispute resolution practice.
+He handles commercial disputes, consumer protection matters, and product liability and data privacy litigation within the tech, life sciences, consumer goods and retail sectors.
+He also helps clients manage regulatory risks and develop and implement cross-border regulatory strategies.

-He has acted on some of the most complex consumer mass claims of the last decade and is particularly focused on coordinating the defence of such litigation across borders.
+He has acted on some of the most complex consumer mass claims of the last decade and is particularly focused on coordinating the defence of such litigation across across multiple markets.
 He has a particular specialism in product liability defence work, and is ranked by Chambers (2023) for Life Sciences - Product Liability (band 1) and Product Liability: Mainly Defendant (band 3).

 He speaks English, French and German.

 - Helping a healthcare company co-ordinate the defence of product liability claims and related regulatory enquiries in a large number of markets outside North America.